Biography

 Barry White Music

-Rick put his musical career on hold and joined the Army serving as a commissioned officer in the infantry.
-After several years he returned to his true love of music and the ministry.
+I put my musical career on hold and joined the Army serving as a commissioned officer in the infantry.
+After serving 16 years I returned to my true love of music and the ministry.